-- 1. Permanent structural components of any new development such as colonnades, balconies, and underground parking structures are not permitted to encroach onto public property. - 2.
-Notwithstanding 12.4.7 (1), underground parking may be permitted below parks where the Town deems it to be necessary and appropriate, as per policy 3.1.8(3)(i) of the Part 1 Plan. - 3.
-The following temporary or semi-permanent encroachments into the public realm, including onto or over public sidewalks, urban squares, or parks, may be considered subject to appropriate approvals by the Town or York Region: - a.
+- 1. The following temporary or semi-permanent encroachments into the public realm, including onto or over public sidewalks or parks, may be considered subject to appropriate approvals by the City or York Region: - a.
 Awnings; - b.
 Outdoor cafés and seating for restaurants; and - c.
-Semi-permanent structures, including entry features, arcades and perpendicular signage attached to the building. - 4.
-Any permitted encroachment, whether temporary or semi-permanent, shall be established by the Town on a site-by-site basis through the Town's encroachment permit application process.
+Semi-permanent structures, including entry features, arcades and perpendicular signage attached to the building. - 2.
+Any permitted encroachment, whether temporary or semi-permanent, shall be established by the City on a site-by-site basis through the City's encroachment permit application process.